 What Every Parlor Needs

 Apart from the license to do what you do, every business, no matter if it is only tattoos, only piercings, or both, must have a certain degree of health and safety protocols.
 Everything needs to be clean and sterile and the tools have to be working properly and cleaned regularly.
-There is a strict guideline on how to use and maintain every little needle and other tool so as not to harm the clients.
-A first aid kit should absolutely be close by and all of the employees need to know the basics of helping the clients with the usual problems that could occur in the workplace like bleeding.
+There is a strict guideline on how to use and maintain every little needle and other tool so as not to harm the clients and always wear tattoo gloves to avoid workspace contamination, etc. A first aid kit should absolutely be close by and all of the employees need to know the basics of helping the clients with the usual problems that could occur in the workplace like bleeding.